 You cannot buy IKEA stock because the company is privately held by the Interogo Foundation.
-Interogo wholly owns Inter IKEA, and therefore fully controls all IKEA shares.
-You cannot buy IKEA stock because the world’s most popular furniture retailers’ shares are floated on any exchange.
+Interogo wholly owns Inter IKEA and fully controls all IKEA shares.
+You cannot buy IKEA stock because the world’s most popular furniture retailers’ shares are not floated on any exchange.

 IKEA Stock Price